Second Grinnell expedition: Icebound

 In the following days the crew was sustained by occasional hares, caribou and flax-seed brewed 'beer,' and warmed by burning hemp cable and gear.
-The health of the sickest continued to deteriorate despite the gradual return of the sun as temperatures held between -40 and -50 F. Hans set out to seek meat from the nearby Eskimos, but they were facing famine as well.
+The health of the sickest continued to deteriorate despite the gradual return of the sun as temperatures held between -40 and -50 F. Hans set out to seek meat from the nearby Inuit, but they were facing famine as well.
 He assisted them on a successful walrus hunt, and returned on March 10 to the brig with his share of the meat, which sustained the invalids.
 During this period, Hans sought to visit the Inuit village of Peteravik on foot, which Kane allowed.
 Hans had intended to return, but was convinced to stay with his hosts, eventually moving south with them.

 In late March, William Godfrey deserted, returning to the Advance on April 2, but fleeing again under fire.
 He was recaptured at an Inuit village by Kane on April 18 without incident.